rafapereirabr/Brazilian_Census/README.md

 However, if you are looking for a pure `R` solution AND you want a fast solution, you might find this code useful.

-- The script is written harnessing the capabilities of `read_fwf{readr}` and `fwrite{data.table}`, which make the tasks of reading fixed width text files and saving .csv files extremely fast.
+- The script harnesses the capabilities of `read_fwf{readr}` and `fwrite{data.table}`, which make the tasks of reading fixed width text files and saving .csv files extremely fast.
 - Once the text files are stored in your computer, it doesn't take long to save the national data sets in `.csv` format.
 It took me respectively 2 minutes and 12 minutes to save the national data sets of households and individuals records.